Smrtyan/smrtyan.github.io/_includes/about/en.md

 ## MY STORY
-* When in junior high school, my deskmate took his Motorola Milestone(codename) mobile phone and told me that Android phones can be flashed 3nd party ROM.
-I went home and took my family's HTC G3 (codename hero).
-I visited various forums every day when I had nothing to do, and flashed the ROM into the HTC G3.
+* When in junior high school, my deskmate took his Motorola *Milestone*(codename of the mobile phone) and told me that Android phones can be flashed into 3nd party ROM.
+I went home and took my family's HTC G3 (codename *HERO*).
+I visited various forums every day when I had nothing to do, and flashed different ROMs into the *HERO*.

   ![hero.jpg](/img/heroright.jpg)